IBM/container-service-getting-started-wt/Lab 3/README.md

 # 3. Bind the Watson service to your cluster

-1. Run `ibmcloud ks cluster-service-bind <name-of-cluster> default tone` to bind the service to your cluster.
+1. Run `ibmcloud ks cluster service bind --cluster <name-of-cluster> --namespace default --service tone` to bind the service to your cluster.
 This command will create a secret for the service.

 2. Verify the secret was created by running `kubectl get secrets`.